Ranjika123/WhatsApp-Bulk-Massenger/README.md

 5. After a while, Chrome should pop-up and open web.whatsapp.com.
 6. Scan the QR code to login into whatsapp.
 7. Press `Enter` to start sending out messages.
-8. Just Wach some Porn😎
+8. Just Relax and watch the Process 😎

 <p ><b>This one is littlebit complex to set up <i>Please Download the Nessasry version of Chrome Drivers that support to your browser</i></b></p>